Artemisia Gentileschi: Naples and the English period (1630–1654)

 In 1630, Gentileschi moved to Naples, a city rich with workshops and art lovers, in search of new and more lucrative job opportunities.
+With the exceptions of a brief trip to London and some other journeys, Gentileschi resided in Naples for the remainder of her career.
 The 18th-century biographer Bernardo de' Dominici speculated that Gentileschi was already known in Naples before her arrival.
 She may have been invited to Naples by the Duke of Alcalá, who had bought three of her paintings in Rome.
 Many other artists, including Caravaggio, Annibale Carracci, and Simon Vouet, had stayed in Naples at some time in their lives.
 At that time, Jusepe de Ribera, Massimo Stanzione, and Domenichino were working there, and later, Giovanni Lanfranco and many other artists went to the city.
-The Neapolitan debut of Gentileschi is represented by the Annunciation in the Capodimonte Museum.
+Gentileschi's Neapolitan debut is represented by the Annunciation in the Capodimonte Museum.
 Painted shortly after her arrival in Naples, The Sleeping Christ Child is one of only three copper works by Gentileschi known to exist, although she made small works on copper throughout her career.

-With the exceptions of a brief trip to London and some other journeys, Gentileschi resided in Naples for the remainder of her career.